GetScatter/ScatterNetworks/README.md

 ## Adding new Networks

-- Create a pull request adding your proxy to the correct blockchain in the "proxies.json" file.
+- Create a pull request adding your network to the correct blockchain in the "networks.json" file.
 - **Fill out all of the fields, they are all required.**

 ```